Each member of our board takes an active role in the annual Florida Chautauqua Assembly.

 Ms. Freida Thibodeau Freida is the owner and manager of Palmer House Apartments in DeFuniak Springs, the former boys dormitory for Palmer College (formerly Florida State Normal School.)
 She is the Palmer College historian and historian for the DeFuniak Springs Womans Club.
 She has been an avid volunteer of the Florida Chautauqua Assembly since 2009.
 She is an active member of the Rotary Club of DeFuniak Springs and enjoys volunteering with many local civic organizations throughout the DeFuniak Springs area.
 Ms. Thibodeau is a native of Charleston, South Carolina and moved to DeFuniak Springs in 2002 following her retirment from the restaurant industry.

 Director, Florida Chautauqua Center Historian

 Mr. Robert Daniel is a lifelong resident of DeFuniak Springs, Florida and is a Battalion Captain for Walton County Fire Rescue.
 He attended Gulf Coast Community College for EMT, Paramedic, and Firefigher certification and attended classes at the Florida State Fire College.
-Robert holds certifications as a Fire Officer 1, Fire Instructor 1, and Live Fire Instructor 1.
-He is a avid Mustang and old Ford enthusist and enjoys restoring old Fords.
-He lives in DeFuniak Springs with his wife Linda.
+Mr. Daniel holds certifications as a Fire Officer 1, Fire Instructor 1, and Live Fire Instructor 1.
+He is a avid Mustang and old Ford enthusiast and enjoys restoring old Fords.
+He also loves researching Florida Chautauqua history and collects data, documents and relics of the original assemblies on behalf of the Florida Chautauqua Center.
+Mr. Daniel lives in DeFuniak Springs with his wife Linda.

 Director, Resource Development